 You can also sell and buy crypto assets through integrations with third party companies.
 Ledger Live supports swaps and staking through various partners such as Wyre, ParaSwap, Changelly and 1inch.
 All transactions are confirmed using the hardware wallet.

 Baanx has helped Ledger design its debit card.
 It will be available in France, Germany, and the UK during the first quarter of 2022.
 Card holders based in the US can apply for a card during Q2 of 2022.

 Once you receive your card, it will be possible to top up the Ledger Live app with BTC or ETH, USDT and EURT.
 When you use your card to make a purchase, cryptocurrency is instantly converted into the fiat amount.

 Cardholders will be able to get their paycheques directly into their card accounts.
-Every time they receive a paycheques, they can convert a portion of it into BTC or ETH.
+Every time they receive a paycheque, they can convert a portion of it into BTC or ETH.

-Users of Ledger who wish to keep the majority of their wealth in cryptocurrency assets can open a credit line to receive cash on the card.
+Users of Ledger who wish to keep most of their wealth in cryptocurrency assets can open a credit line to receive cash on the card.
 You will need to deposit a specific cryptocurrency amount as collateral.